Published 2026-04-23 Based on 5 job postings

 The data in this report points to actionable steps for AI professionals at every level.
 If you are entering the field, focus on the skills and role types showing the strongest demand growth.
 For mid-career engineers, the salary premiums and skill clusters above highlight where specialization pays off most.
 Senior practitioners should watch the company-level trends to identify where AI investment is accelerating and position themselves accordingly.

-Methodology: This analysis is based on 1,969 AI job postings collected by AI Market Pulse in March 2026.
+Methodology: This analysis is based on 5 AI job postings collected by AI Pulse in April 2026.
 Data is sourced from Indeed and company career pages.
 Only postings with disclosed salary information are included in compensation analyses.

 Frequently Asked Questions

-In our dataset, enterprise/public companies post median salaries 7% higher than startups.
+In our dataset, enterprise/public companies post median salaries 0% lower than startups.
 However, startup compensation often includes equity that isn't captured in posted salary ranges.

 Startups typically offer faster growth, broader exposure, and more ownership.
 Enterprise provides structured mentorship, larger-scale systems, and established career ladders.
 Early career engineers often benefit from enterprise rigor; experienced engineers may prefer startup autonomy.